firegurafiku/shodantask/README.txt

 ### The not-so-portable

 Just 'mmap()' the file and get these bidirectional iterators for free.
-Now it's the operating system's headeache to fetch and unload pages while the regex is walking down the memory.
+Now it's the operating system's headache to fetch and unload pages while the regex is walking down the memory.

 Unfortunately, this solution is: